Aaron Hernandez's murder conviction cleared after suicide

 Fall River, Massachusetts (CNN)Aaron Hernandez died as a convicted murderer, but in the eyes of the law, his conviction has been erased.

-A Massachusetts judge has ruled to vacate Hernandez's murder conviction after the former NFL star's suicide.
+On Tuesday, a Massachusetts judge ruled to vacate Hernandez's murder conviction after the former NFL star's suicide.
+Minutes later, Bristol County District Attorney Thomas Quinn said prosecutors will appeal the judge's decision.

 Hernandez was serving a life sentence for the June 2013 murder of Odin Lloyd.
 Hernandez hanged himself in his prison cell on April 19, just days after he was acquitted of double-murder charges in a separate case.